ManySuchDankness/DokaponAudioMayhem/README.md

 # DokaponAudioMayhem
 Replaces All Music, Voicelines, and Sound Effects of Dokapon Kingdom Wii

+You Might Need to Get WII Backup Fusion to extract your Dokapon Kingdom ISO/WBFS Then Go to your DOKapon Kingdom(R2DEEB) -> DATA -> files -> sound This is where you can replace individual sounds
+To customize your own, get the Audacity Cross-PLatform Edition and EXPORT audio (Ctrl Shift E) and match the filename exactly.

 M0 doka mainmenu   w/   Smash Crusade Melee menu m1'intromovie' vanilla. [rooftop rumble wud b gud tho] M2 character creator    w/   DOUBLE DARE